zushicat/cologne-trees-static-API/README.md

 # cologne-trees-static-API
 A static API to request aggregated information about city trees in Cologne, Germany by endpoints.

-For information about the underlaying data used for this aggregation, please refer to this repository:
+For information about the creation of the underlaying data used for this aggregation, please refer to this repository:
 https://github.com/zushicat/cologne-trees-data

-If you like to see a visualization of this data, please refer to the html version of this repository:
+If you like to see a visualization of this data, please refer following html version of this repository:
 https://zushicat.github.io/cologne-tree-map/